Compare HSBC Cashback Credit Cards

 About HSBC Singapore's cashback cards

-HSBC keeps its lineup small but distinctive — Revolution offers high online-bonus rates with no annual fee, while Live+ leans into dining and lifestyle bonuses.
+HSBC's cashback cards are the lifestyle-tilted Live+, weighted to dining and shopping, and the flat-rate Advance Card.
 This page filters the full SGfi cashback-card comparison to just HSBC's lineup, with the same calculator-based ranking, identical published rates and caps, and the same projected-cashback formula applied across cards.
 Use the bank chips above to widen the comparison to other issuers.

-SGfi tracks 1 HSBC cashback card in this comparison: HSBC Live+ Card.
-Across the lineup, all carry an annual fee of S$196.20, every card has a base rate of 0.3%, and top category bonuses reach 8% on eligible spend.
-Use the input sidebar to rank the card by projected annual cashback at your monthly spend profile.
+SGfi tracks 2 HSBC cashback cards in this comparison: HSBC Live+ Credit Card and HSBC Advance Credit Card.
+Across the lineup, all carry an annual fee of S$196.20, base rates run from 0.3% to 1.5%, and no card declares a category bonus above its base rate.
+Use the input sidebar to rank the cards by projected annual cashback at your monthly spend profile.

 How cashback is calculated